Newsletter

 Next step

-Auction Compass helps Sports Cards and TCG Whatnot sellers compare timing, competition pressure, and promotion context before they choose the next live slot.
+Auction Compass helps Sports Cards and TCG Whatnot sellers compare timing, category demand, and seller density before they choose the next live slot.

 Sellers should start with average viewers, median share, median rank, live appearances, and active days.
 Add timing, format, category, promotion, and giveaway context so the numbers explain what to do next.